 We are currently rolling out the pilot version of the exam.
-To participate in the pilot testing and benefit from a discounted rate please click on the button below to express your interest.
-We will be in touch soon with registration details.
+To participate in the pilot exam and benefit from a discounted rate, please click on the button below to access our Learning System website and register for the Certification program:

 Exams will be scored on pass/fail criteria.
 During pilot testing, score notification will be emailed only after the end of the pilot testing window.
 All results from the pilot session have the same validity as a regular certification session.

-CDISC Tabulate Certification is valid for 3 years with remittal of annual maintenance fees.
-To extend your certification you must retake and pass the exam in the six-month period prior to your certification expiration date (exam cost included in the annual maintenance fee).
+CDISC Tabulate Certification is valid for three years.
+To extend your certification you must retake and pass the exam in the six-month period prior to your certification expiration date.

 Showcase Certification with a Digital Badge